 Although lung cancer and cardiovascular disease (CVD) are often studied in isolation, their shared risk factors and frequent co-occurrence motivate cross-disease learning from LDCT.
-Early work, such as Tri2D-Net demonstrated that LDCT encodes both pulmonary and cardiac signals by jointly leveraging coronary calcium and pericardial fat to predict cardiovascular mortality in the NLST, with performance comparable to dedicated calcium scoring~\cite{chao2021deep}.
-These findings underscored the potential of cross-disease learning directly from screening scans.
+Early work, such as Tri2D-Net, demonstrated that LDCT encodes both pulmonary and cardiac signals by jointly leveraging coronary calcium and pericardial fat to predict cardiovascular mortality in the NLST, with performance comparable to dedicated calcium scoring~\cite{chao2021deep}, establishing the feasibility of cross-disease modeling from screening scans.
 More recently, large-scale foundation models have extended this framework toward multitask learning across heterogeneous clinical endpoints.
-M3FM, trained on over 120{,}000 CT scans with paired reports and achieved strong performance across lung cancer risk prediction, coronary artery disease classification, and CVD mortality~\cite{niu2025medical}.
-Merlin combined volumetric CT with EHR codes and reports to support hundreds of downstream tasks~\cite{blankemeier2024merlin}, while Hamamci et al. introduced a generalist 3D CT foundation model that integrates CT-CLIP and CT-CHAT, aligning CT images with radiology text for zero-shot pulmonary finding recognition and enabling instruction-driven report generation~\cite{hamamci2024developing}.
+M3FM, trained on over 120{,}000 CT scans with paired reports, achieved strong performance on lung cancer risk prediction, coronary artery disease classification, and CVD mortality~\cite{niu2025medical}.
+Merlin further integrated volumetric CT with EHR codes and reports to support a broad range of downstream clinical tasks~\cite{blankemeier2024merlin}.
+In parallel, Hamamci \textit{et al.} introduced a generalist 3D CT foundation model aligning CT images with radiology text via CT-CLIP and CT-CHAT, enabling zero-shot pulmonary finding recognition and instruction-driven report generation~\cite{hamamci2024developing}.
 Prompt-based adaptation has also enhanced biomedical foundation models for segmentation~\cite{li2024multi}, although segmentation does not itself represent cross-organ outcome reasoning.
-Related vision--language models such as MedCLIP~\cite{wang2022medclip}, BioMedCLIP~\cite{zhang2023biomedclip}, RadFM~\cite{wu2025towards}, and CheXagent~\cite{chen2024chexagent} illustrate the broader trend toward vision–language pretraining in radiology, though most remain focused on 2D chest radiographs.
+Related vision--language models such as MedCLIP~\cite{wang2022medclip}, BioMedCLIP~\cite{zhang2023biomedclip}, RadFM~\cite{wu2025towards}, and CheXagent~\cite{chen2024chexagent} reflect the broader trend toward multimodal pretraining in radiology, though most focus on 2D chest radiographs.
 Methods such as ESSA further improve explanation-aware biomedical prediction through saliency-guided supervision~\cite{gu2023essa}, but do not expose a structured pulmonary-to-cardiac mechanism interface.
 Despite this progress, existing cross-disease and multitask models largely function as black boxes, offering only coarse post-hoc attribution.
 In contrast, our framework explicitly models pulmonary-to-cardiac reasoning through interpretable intermediate indicators, enabling transparent cross-disease inference for cardiovascular risk assessment from LDCT.

-Despite their breadth, existing multitask systems largely function as black boxes.
-Post-hoc saliency or attention maps provide only coarse attribution, limiting clinical trust.
-In contrast, indicator-based reasoning seeks to expose intermediate states (e.g., emphysema, fibrosis, pericardial fat) and link them explicitly to outcomes.
-Our framework builds on these trends by unifying lung cancer and CVD risk prediction from LDCT while externalizing reasoning through intermediate indicators, thereby enhancing transparency and clinical utility.